Lauren E. Persons, Teacher | Playwright/Director | Children’s Book Author on Influential Women

 01What do you attribute your success to?

 I never feel like I do enough, so it's funny when people ask about my success.
 I would say that maybe it's because I was able to get down on kids' level and understand what they're going through - maybe I'm childish, or I'd like to think childlike.
 I had a wonderful principal who, when he hired me to take the drama club at my high school, said 'I want you to really push the envelope.'
-Usually principals don't say that to you, I don't think.
-So I did - I had high school kids doing Chorus Line and Fahrenheit 451, and we did some pretty tough stuff.
+I don't think principals usually say that!
+So I did just that--I had high school kids doing Chorus Line, Fahrenheit 451 and To Kill a Mockingbird.
+We did some pretty gritty stuff.
 I was able to pick shows and really push the limits with my students, and I think that ability to connect with them and challenge them made a difference.

 02What’s the best career advice you’ve ever received?

 You know, I think that more than advice, I had my mother as an example.
-She was one of only two secondary principals in Ohio in the mid-90s, and to watch her and how difficult it was as a woman in that era - to watch her become a secondary principal in one of the largest high schools in Ohio was pretty amazing.
+She was one of only a handful of secondary principals in Ohio in the mid-90s.
+I saw how difficult it was for her to navigate sexism and distrust for women at that time.
+To watch her run a household, teach, finish school and become a secondary principal for one of the largest high schools in Ohio was quite a feat.
 She made me realize that women can do what they want to do.
 And it may not be very easy, but it's doable.
 That lesson from watching her navigate those challenges as a woman in educational leadership has stayed with me throughout my career.

 03What advice would you give to young women entering your industry?

 I've heard so many colleagues struggling with such a hard go dealing with AI and phones and all the challenges in education today.
 I would say we need good educators - don't give it up.
-I do think that what would take 20 years to change with education used to be slow to change, but now probably takes a few months.
+I do think that what would take years and years to change in education now takes only a few months to accomplish.
 I see really good teachers trying to find the right way to reach their students, and I know it has to be very difficult.
-I remember substituting during COVID when everything was online, and I was reading 'The Things They Carry,' this incredibly brilliantly written book, and I finished a passage and said 'this passage is so amazing,' and there was crickets.
-They probably were out on skateboards for all I knew.
-I think there was one response, and I thought, wow, how difficult.
+I remember substituting during COVID when everything was online, and I was reading 'The Things They Carry,' an incredible, brilliantly written book.
+I finished a particularly moving passage and said, "this passage is so brutally beautiful.
+What did O'Brien do in this paragraph?'
+Crickets.
+No response.
+They probably were outside on skateboards for all I knew.
+I think there was one response, and I thought, wow, how difficult to be a teacher at this time.
 So yes, it's a challenge, but we need really good teachers, and we need the arts more than anything, I believe.
-So I would encourage people to go into education.
+Regardless of the challenges, I would encourage people to go into education.

 04What are the biggest challenges or opportunities in your field right now?